 Kadi studies proteins, the most significantly active molecules in biology, and believes that one of the biggest methodological quests in biomedical research today is the development of methods that could be used for the effective characterization and analysis of complex mixtures of proteins.
-Her long-term scientific ambition is to develop such methods with the ease and accuracy comparable to how we sequence DNA today.
+Her long-term scientific ambition is to develop such methods, so that we could analyze proteins with the ease and accuracy comparable to how we sequence DNA today.

-If we can develop reliable and relatively generic proteomic diagnostic techniques, it would be possible for clinicians to screen an individual’s entire protein landscape at once, to identifying disease markers at different points in time.
+If we can develop reliable and relatively generic proteomic characterization techniques, it would be possible for clinicians to screen an individual’s entire protein landscape at once and understand the dynamic changes that our bodies undergo.
 This offers the promise of truly personalized medicine.